grpc/proposal/A102-xds-grpc-service.md

-Note that this will require extending the channel credentials and call credentials registries to support configuration via these protos, in additional to the JSON formats that they already support for the gRPC xDS bootstrap config.
+Note that this will require extending the channel credentials and call credentials registries to support configuration via these protos, in addition to the JSON formats that they already support for the gRPC xDS bootstrap config.

 ### `GrpcService` Proto Validation